Total And Marginal Utility

 The marginal utility of goods and services directly affects the marginal utility of money, for if the additional value of goods and services falls, so does the money used to buy those items.
 Marginal utility explains a lot in our economy, including the answers to the questions posed at the beginning of this article.

 - Why do investors fear loss more than desire gain?
 Investors are more fearful of losing a certain amount of money than their desire to gain the same amount of money, if the probability of the gain or loss is equal.
 So if someone has $100,000 to invest, where the investment will yield, with a 50% probability per option, either a $50,000 gain or $50,000 loss, most investors, especially risk-averse investors, would forgo the investment, because the loss of the $50,000 has more value — greater marginal utility — than the gain of an additional $50,000.
 Of course, if the gain had a greater probability, then the investor will be more likely to invest.
 How much more likely would depend on the perceived probability of the gain or loss and on the risk profile of the investor.
+Thus, the marginal utility of money explains risk aversion, since a given amount of loss always has a greater marginal utility than the same amount potentially gained.

 - The desire for higher income drops off significantly after $75,000 because the marginal utility of money declines significantly.
 In most locations, it is a sufficient income to pay for a decent living, which is why other things become more important, such as time off.